-I'm a researcher interested in understanding how the brain represents the visual world.
+I'm a researcher interested in how the brain constructs stable visual representations.
 My investigations combine psychophysics, computational modeling, and fMRI.

 Currently, as a postdoctoral researcher in the Serences Lab at UCSD, I'm studying the encoding of image statistics in early visual cortex and its interaction with sensory and perceptual history.